LeXuSECL/MapESPM-Pro/README.md

 - Sensitivity_and_Correlation_Analysis: examples showing how to perform sensitivity and correlation analysis for ESPM model.

   run "LSA_CA_main.m"
+- Parameter_Identification: examples showing how to perform parameter identification based on 3 types of current-voltage data for ESPM model.

+  run "Parameter_identification_main.m"

 # Software dependencies
 - MATLAB 2018b and later